epibayes/epibayes.github.io/README.md

 ### HTML
 - **COVID Disparities:** `disparities.html` - info page on racial disparities in COVID-19 Fatality and Incidence in MI.
 - `embedmap.html` - a smaller module of the main COVID-19 map of case counts, rates, confirmed+propable cases, and confirmed cases to be displayed if anyone chooses to embed the map on their site.
-- `index.html` - the landing page which consists of the main COVID-19 map of case counts, rates, confirmed+propable cases, and confirmed cases.
+- **Main Page:** `index.html` - the landing page which consists of the main COVID-19 map of case counts, rates, confirmed+propable cases, and confirmed cases.
 Also has a line graph mapping case trends, and a couple of notes on COVID, numbers, and takeaways.
-- **MI Symptoms:** `misymptoms.html` - a map with MI Symptoms data, including a map and chart as well as notes about where the numbers come from and COVID-like symptoms.
+- ***MI Symptoms:*** `misymptoms.html` - *a map with MI Symptoms data, including a map and chart as well as notes about where the numbers come from and COVID-like symptoms.*
+    - **REMOVED during archiving, in this readme for reference only.**
 - **Your COVID Risk:** `storymap.html` - a scrollytelling page with a map and scrollable text blocks that explain personal COVID risk in a given area.
     - Map uses Mapbox's [scrollytelling module](https://demos.mapbox.com/scrollytelling/)
 - **The Team:** `team.html` - a page with the current members of the Epibayes Lab.
 The page includes a short bio for each member as well as a picture.
-Two former members who still work in the Epidemiology world are also featured.
     - A more thorough look at lab members can be found on the [Epibayes Lab website](https://epibayes.io/)
 - **MI COVID Timeline:** `timeline.html` - a page with the timeline (bar chart and trend line) of COVID-19 case counts in Michigan starting in March of 2020.
 This page also has some notes about vaccination and more about understanding the timeline.
     - As of 2022, the timeline has a focus view (chart on the top, which can "zoom in" on a more focused portion) and context view (chart on the bottom, which can be "brushed" to select a specific timeframe of data to view in the focus view).
-    - The numbers of cases and deaths from JHU and the number of vaccinations in the US/MI from the CDC are fetched on the front-end.
+    - *The numbers of cases and deaths from JHU and the number of vaccinations in the US/MI from the CDC are fetched on the front-end.* - **REMOVED during archiving, in this readme for reference only.**

 ### CSS
 - `main.css` - all styling is contained in this file